 Massage Room Location

 Our massage room is located in between the spin studio and the basketball courts, so we cannot guarantee a completely quiet atmosphere.
 We will provide a noise canceling machine that plays soothing music, but you may still hear outside noise from spin classes or basketball games.
 During your massage, there will be relaxing music playing, unless you request otherwise.
-For a quieter environment, we recommend scheduling your massage at a time when a spin class is not taking place (please see the spin class schedule below).
+For a quieter environment, we recommend scheduling your massage at a time when a spin class is not taking place.

 To register or for additional information, please contact Member Services at firstname.lastname@example.org or 617-552-0797.